-Marian began its affiliation with Catholic University of America and was also recognized by the National Catholic Educational Association in 1949.
+Marian began its affiliation with The Catholic University of America in 1947 and was also recognized by the National Catholic Educational Association in 1949.
 In 1960, Marian earned accreditation for teacher education from the North Central Association of Colleges and Schools (NCA).
 In 1987, the NCA approved Marian's Master of Arts degree in Education, with the first 12 master's candidates receiving degrees in 1989.
 Graduates in the Master of Science in Quality, Values and Leadership followed in 1994, with Administration of Justice Leadership, Grief and Bereavement Leadership and Organization Leadership following in 2008.
 The Master of Science in Nursing program graduated its first class in 2004, and Marian's first doctorate program-Educational Administration and Leadership-awarded its first degrees in 2008.

 Marian's campus has undergone a number of vital enhancements to meet student needs over the years.
 To accommodate growing housing demand, the Marian Courtyards were built in 1993, followed by the purchase and conversion of nearby Cedar Creek Apartments in 2010.
 Students past and present also benefitted from the Todd Wehr Alumni Center and Common Grounds Coffeehouse, completed in 1999.
 The Stayer Center for Technology & Executive Learning, completed in 2001, is the home of Marian's Information Technology program.
 Marian also purchased a former medical clinic located west of campus in 2006, which was renovated to serve as the nursing resource and practice facility and renamed The Agnes Center.
 The Smith Fields athletic and intramural complex opened in 2002, and in 2008, the first pitch was thrown at the Sabre's baseball stadium, Herr-Baker Field.
 In 2011, Marian athletics benefitted from both the Lenz Field House, a state-of-the-art indoor recreation facility, and the 2,000-square-foot women's hockey locker room at the Blue Line Family Ice Center.
 In 2013, Marian purchased and remodeled a house adjacent to campus into the Samuel and Sarah Mackey Campus Ministry Center and Counseling Center, a resource and retreat space for all members of the campus community.